MLS Cup: Venues

 In 2011, the LA Galaxy won their 2011 MLS Cup match in their home stadium (Home Depot Center), 1–0, over the Houston Dynamo.
 The Galaxy became the second team (and first since D.C.
 United in 1997) to win the Cup at home.

 After MLS adopted its current criteria for awarding the MLS Cup match, the first three Cup finals were won by the hosts.
 The 2012 MLS Cup saw a rematch of the 2011 Cup at the same site, with the Galaxy successfully defending the title with a 3–1 win.
 In 2013, Sporting Kansas City became the third team to win the cup in their home stadium (Sporting Park) when they beat Real Salt Lake in the penalty kicks, which was the longest shootout in MLS Cup history.
 Then, in 2014, the Galaxy defeated the New England Revolution 2–1 at the renamed StubHub Center in a match that was also notable as the final competitive match for U.S. national team all-time leading goal scorer Landon Donovan.
 The pattern was broken in 2015, however, when the Portland Timbers defeated the Columbus Crew in the Crew's home stadium.

 Through the 2011 season, MLS typically announced the championship location either prior to the start of its respective season, or even a few weeks into the campaign.
 For the 2011 championship, the league selected Home Depot Center in Carson, California, making it a fourth time the league's championship had been hosted at the venue.

 To date, the coldest MLS Cup final was the 2013 championship game played in Kansas City, Kansas at Sporting Kansas City's Sporting Park where the temperature was 20 F. The hottest MLS Cup final was the 2005 championship game played in Frisco, Texas at FC Dallas's Pizza Hut Park where the temperature was 75 °F (23 °C).

-The 2010 edition of the MLS Cup was the first final in league history to be played outside of the United States.
+The 2010 edition of MLS Cup was the first final in league history to be played outside of the United States.
 The match was played in Canada at Toronto's BMO Field, the home ground of MLS club Toronto FC.